mohneesh-9797/libntech_example/README.md

 ## File size

 Currently, the project has 2 versions of the same example - a program which prints `argv`.
-One uses the `Seq` data structure from libutils (and allocation functions), the other does not use libutils at all.
+One uses the `Seq` data structure from libntech (and allocation functions), the other does not use libntech at all.
 After building with the steps above, you can compare the file size:

 ```